Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Introduction

-We demonstrate that the proposed method achieves state-of-the-art results on two benchmark datasets comparing to classic methods and more recent methods.
-For 1-shot, 5-shot and 10-shot tasks on \textit{MiniImageNet}, it improves from 61.20\% to 63.37\%, 76.70\% to 79.03\%, and 80.80\% to 83.30\% respectively.
+We demonstrate that the proposed method achieves state-of-the-art results on three benchmark datasets comparing to classic methods and more recent methods.
+For 1-shot and 5-shot tasks on \textit{MiniImageNet} and \textit{TieredImageNet}, it improves from 64.12\% to 66.53\%, 80.51\% to 81.66\%, and 66.33\% to 69.82\%, 81.56\% to 85.83\% respectively.
 For fine-grained dataset CUB, it achieves nearly 5\% improvement on 1-shot task and improves 5-shot result from 81.90\% to 83.53\%.
-In addition, we illustrate that the proposed Class Regularization module effectively fine-tunes the embedding network to better tackle the covariate shift issue in few-shot learning.
+In addition, we illustrate that the proposed semantic regularization module effectively enhances the embedding network to better tackle the covariate shift issue in few-shot learning.
 Further quantitative and qualitative evaluations show that the proposed method can effectively regularize the descriptor construction and improve classification results.